sunipkm/chariot-fw/bmi323-rs/README.md

 ## Features

 - Support for both I2C and SPI interfaces
+- Support for both synchronous and asynchronous interfaces
 - Configurable accelerometer and gyroscope settings
+- Configurable interrupt settings
 - Reading raw and scaled sensor data
 - Error handling and device initialization
+- Calibration of gyroscope

 ## Usage